Privacy Policy

 Section 4.1 - Technical and Administrative Protection Measures

-We adopt strict information governance and security measures to shield data against unauthorized access, leakage or accidental destruction.
-Corporate safeguards include encryption of data at rest and in transit, strict access control for employees and periodic vulnerability audits.
+We adopt strict information security and governance measures to shield data against unauthorized access, leaks or accidental destruction.
+Among the corporate safeguards in use are encryption of data at rest and in transit, strict control of employee access, and periodic vulnerability audits.

 Section 4.2 - Retention Periods

-Personal data is kept only for the period necessary to fulfill the purposes described in this Policy, or as required by applicable statutory limitation periods for the corporation's legal defense.
+Personal data will be retained only for the period necessary to fulfill the purposes described in this policy, or as required by applicable statutory limitation periods for the corporation's legal defense.

 5. Data Subject Rights and DPO Contact

-Section 5.1 — Exercising Rights Guaranteed by the LGPD
+Section 5.1 - Exercise of Rights Guaranteed by the LGPD

-- Confirmation that processing exists and access to the stored data;
+- Confirmation of the existence of processing and access to stored data;

 - Correction of incomplete, inaccurate or outdated information;